 The second and the third wars of Italian independence resulted in the unification of most of present-day Italy between 1859 and 1866.
 From the late 19th century to the early 20th century, the new Kingdom of Italy rapidly industrialized and acquired a colonial empire in Africa.
-However, Southern and rural Italy remained largely excluded from industrialisation, fuelling a large and influential diaspora.
-Despite victory in WWI, Italy entered a period of economic crisis and social turmoil, which favoured the establishment of a Fascist dictatorship in 1922.
+However, Southern and rural Italy remained largely excluded from industrialization, fuelling a large and influential diaspora.
+Despite victory in WWI, Italy entered a period of economic crisis and social turmoil, which favored the establishment of a Fascist dictatorship in 1922.

-The subsequent participation in WWII at the side of Nazi Germany ended in military defeat, economic destruction and civil war.
+The subsequent participation in WWII at the side of Nazi Germany ended in military defeat, economic destruction, and civil war.
 In the years that followed, Italy abolished the monarchy, reinstated democracy, and enjoyed a prolonged economic boom, thus becoming one of the most developed nations in the world.

 Let’s go to our history:

 The Years of Lead was a period of socio-political turmoil in Italy that lasted from the late 1960s into the early 1980s.
 This period was marked by a wave of terrorism, initially called Opposing Extremisms (Opposti Estremismi) and later renamed as the Anni di Piombo.
-Among the possible origins of the name are a reference to the vast number of bullets fired, or even the 1981 Margarethe von Trotta’s homnym film (in Italy).
+Among the possible origins of the name is a reference to the vast number of bullets fired, or even the 1981 Margarethe von Trotta’s homonym film (in Italy).